-Many of Midpen's parking areas include little or no site furnishings.
+Midpen's parking areas are typically designed with modest visitor amenities.
 Where the program calls for elements such as bike parking, trash/recycling receptacles, dog waste stations, and drinking water, the following guidelines should be considered:

 - Provide furnishings at parking areas that are appropriate to the use and access of the site. - Ensure furnishings complement the natural surroundings of the site.
 In remote, rustic settings provide rustic seating of locally sourced cut logs or boulders.
 For more developed settings consider providing Midpen standard benches. - Utilize stout, bold furniture elements which can stand the test of time, weather, and heavy public use with a minimum of maintenance.
 Avoid improper use of composite woods in furnishings. - Use natural wood, galvanized and weathered steel, concrete, and stone for furnishings. - Avoid painting furnishings-provide furnishings in natural finishes that are allowed to weather to a rustic patina.
 Where an applied finished is appropriate, use a durable powder-coated finish. - Ensure furnishings meet the essential functional needs in an elegant and thoughtful design and layout.
-Avoid specifying furnishings or creating furnishing layouts which draw undue attention from the landscape. - Include wheelchair companion seating areas per ADA at all benches and seating features.
+Avoid specifying furnishings or creating furnishing layouts which draw undue attention from the landscape. - Include wheelchair companion seating areas per ADA at all benches and seating features. - Provide bike brushes at trailheads and parking areas and encourage users to brush off bikes before and after their rides to discourage the transmission of invasive weedy species to Preserve landscapes. - Bike racks should match the current Midpen standard.